Hackin7/JBoss-OutReach-Android-App/README.md

 Video Demo: https://youtu.be/bjvxQAO6tyE

 Not many external libraries used.
-A RecyclerView was used to show the data
+A RecyclerView was used to show the data.
+The jva.net.URL, java.net.HttpURLConnection (and more Java) libraries were used to retrieve data from https://api.github.com/users/JBossOutreach/repos and https://api.github.com/repos/JBossOutreach/lead-management-android/contributors etc.

+Take note not to refresh the app too many times, as there is an API rate limit